gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 In some scenarios it might be desirable to compute code coverage not by running tests, but by running the application itself.
-Since the jacoco plugin can be used in combination with any `JavaExec` task of your build, it's quite simple to combine the `jacoco` plugin with the `run` task introduced by the `application` plugin:
+Since the JaCoCo plugin can be used in combination with any `JavaExec` task of your build, it's quite simple to combine the `JaCoCo` plugin with the `run` task introduced by the `application` plugin:

     jacoco {
         applyTo run